CodeMaesttro/CodeMaesttro/README.md

 ---

 ⚡ **Fun Fact**
-If there’s a vulnerability, I’ll find it — and if it’s critical, I’ll fix it before it ships 🐞🔐
+If there’s a vulnerability, I’ll find it.
+If it’s critical, I’ll fix it before it ships 🐞🔐